ACCESS - Advancing Capacity for Climate and Environment Social Science

 Nature Recovery Task Force

-The Task Force is led by Michael Winter and runs between now and October 2026.
-They are looking at how can social sciences be more effectively deployed to reconfigure land use and land management in order to deliver nature recovery for more sustainable futures.
+The team of 15 academic and government social scientists are looking at how the social sciences can be more effectively deployed to reconfigure land use and land management in the UK to deliver nature recovery.

 Net Zero Task Force